zioan/pp4_GreenLocalVeggies/README.md

 #### 9 Delivery Instructions
 As a Customer, I can provide and save custom delivery instructions so that I can ensure my orders are delivered according to my preferences.
 ##### Acceptance Criteria:
-- Customers can view (use), add, edit, and delete custom delivery instructions in their profile.
+- Customers can add (Create), view (Read), edit (Update), and Delete custom delivery instructions in their profile.
 - Saved instructions can be selected during the checkout process.

 #### 10. Checkout and Payment